Fair 54.0F | Forecast »

 2. Give items a 'home'

-Mom of three and professional organizer Andrea Wolf of NEAT: Need Everything Away and Tidy in the Huntington Woods and Royal Oak areas says giving items a "home" or place is a crucial way to get and stay organized.
-"The minute something doesn't have a home, that's when piles start," Wolf says.
+Andrea Wolf, a mom of three and professional organizer in Oakland County, says giving items a “home” or place is a crucial way to get and stay organized.
+“The minute something doesn’t have a home, that’s when piles start,” Wolf says.

 From fabric bins for shoes to magazine racks for important papers and plastic envelopes for the extra stuff you want to hold on to, Wolf says putting items in their respective places alleviates stress, mess and the hassle of losing things.